Attractions & Activities in Kalinzu Forest | Queen Elizabeth National Park

 Birding in kalinzu forest

-Kalinzu forest is also considered amongst the best birding destinations in Uganda thus trekkers can also opt for birding in the forest to have an awesome experience.
-The forest is home to 370 species of birds which are worth a visit.
-Birding in most forests in Uganda is done early in the morning or late in the evening with the possibility of encountering early birds and in the evening when they are returning to their nests. most of the bird species in Kalinzu forest seen during birding include; sunbirds, black and white casket, blue turaco and some other common bird that are seen in different parts of Uganda during birding tours.
+Kalinzu Forest is also considered one of the best birding destinations in Uganda; thus, trekkers can also opt for birding in the forest to have an awesome experience.
+The forest is home to 370 species of birds, which are worth a visit.
+Birding in most forests in Uganda is done early in the morning or late in the evening with the possibility of encountering early birds and when they are returning to their nests.
+Most of the bird species in Kalinzu Forest seen during birding include sunbirds, black and white casquettes, blue turaco and some other common birds that are seen in different parts of Uganda during birding tours.
 Since birding is carried out in the same forest, birders have an opportunity of viewing other wildlife that inhabits the park

 Hiking in kalinzu forest

-The river trail: For hikers interested in short hikes, this is the best option for you taking about one hour to make a complete circuit of to and fro.
+The river trail: For hikers interested in short hikes, this is the best option for you, taking about one hour to make a complete circuit of to and fro.
 The trail is about 2.5km.
-The hikers trail via the forest towards Kajojo River which was the bathing spot for the forest elephants.
-During the walk, hiker are in a position to encounter different plant species and different wildlife.
-Hikers also view the chimpanzee nest in the trees which indicates that they were sleeping there the previous night
+The hikers trailed via the forest towards the Kajojo River, which was the bathing spot for the forest elephants.
+During the walk, hikers are in a position to encounter different plant species and different wildlife.
+Hikers also view the chimpanzee nest in the trees, which indicates that they were sleeping there the previous night.

-The waterfall tail: This is the longest trail amongst all the four trails within Kalinzu forest leading hikers via hilly and muddy terrains within the forest and takes hikers up to the Kilyantama waterfalls.
-There are other thing sighted along the trail which includes the Fig trees that locals obtain raw materials to make some beautiful handcrafts such table cloth, traditional attire for different traditional ceremonies, handbags, and finally don’t forget to look out for the tree that baboons failed to climb.
-This trail takes roughly 4-5 hours to complete an 11km circuit
+The waterfall trail: This is the longest trail amongst all the four trails within Kalinzu Forest, leading hikers via hilly and muddy terrains within the forest and taking hikers up to the Kilyantama waterfalls.
+There are other things sighted along the trail, which include the fig trees that locals obtain raw materials from to make some beautiful handicrafts such as tablecloths, traditional attire for different traditional ceremonies, and handbags, and finally, don’t forget to look out for the tree that baboons failed to climb.
+This trail takes roughly 4-5 hours to complete an 11km circuit.

-The palm trail: This is the third shortest trail that is easy to trail after the river trail that lasts for just an hour and the valley trail that covers 3.5km within one and a half to two hours.
-The palm trail is a 5km loop that takes approximately 2 hours to make a complete circuit .this trail has a lot of interesting things to encounter along the way including a tree best known as the fire or flame tree whose red tulips are best known for increasing the sexual libido in women and the palms are used in making some handcrafts including mats.
+The palm trail: This is the third shortest trail that is easy to traverse after the river trail that lasts for just an hour and the valley trail that covers 3.5 km within one and a half to two hours.
+The palm trail is a 5 km loop that takes approximately 2 hours to make a complete circuit.
+This trail has a lot of interesting things to encounter along the way, including a tree best known as the fire or flame tree, whose red tulips are best known for increasing the sexual libido in women and the palms are used in making some handicrafts, including mats.

-The Valley Trail: This is the second shortest trail just after the river trail.
-The valley trail covers 3.5km which can be hiked in less than two hours to make a complete circuit through the ridge in the forest towards the valley.
-This trail offers a clear view of the entire valley with in the forest and sighting of different plant species which include the Viagra tree that enhances erection in men.
+The Valley Trail: This is the second shortest trail, just after the river trail.
+The valley trail covers 3.5 km, which can be hiked in less than two hours to make a complete circuit through the ridge in the forest towards the valley.
+This trail offers a clear view of the entire valley within the forest and sightings of different plant species, which include the Viagra tree that enhances erection in men.

 The best time to visit Kalinzu forest

-Kalinzu forest can be visited at any given time depending on the activity intended to perform with in the forest.
+Kalinzu Forest can be visited at any given time depending on the activity intended to be performed within the forest.

-For instance, Dry months are always the best to visit and have maximum exploration of kalinzu forest since the forest is easy to penetrate and the hiking trails are less muddy and with fewer terrains for easy walks during the chimpanzee trekking and hiking.
+For instance, dry months are always the best to visit and have maximum exploration of Kalinzu Forest since the forest is easy to penetrate and the hiking trails are less muddy and with less terrain for easy walks during the chimpanzee trekking and hiking.
 However, since the climatic conditions in Uganda are average, it implies that even in the rainy months, some visitors are in a position to visit the forest but expect some slippery trails.
-Thus the best recommended months are the months of January, February, June, July, August, September, October and December.
+Thus, the best recommended months are the months of January, February, June, July, August, September, October and December.

 On the other hand, the best month for birding in Kalinzu forest is during the rainy months when the forest has a lot of food for the birds including fruits, insects and many more that even attract migratory birds into the forest.